 Unlike Japan, where a systems integrator takes on all systems development processes, in Europe and the United States where in-house development is common, the testing process is typically outsourced to companies specializing in testing.
-With 1,500 experts in testing, the testing specialist Planit provides a wide range of services, from consulting related to maintaining and improving the guality of IT systems to support for executing test processes and the provision of automated tools for testing.
+With 1,500 experts in testing, the testing specialist Planit provides a wide range of services, from consulting related to maintaining and improving the quality of IT systems to support for executing test processes and the provision of automated tools for testing.
 Leveraging its original expertise and services, accumulated through many years of experience, Planit is providing high value-added services to a wide range of clients.
 Clients include not only leading financial institutions of the Oceania region, and government and public institutions but also leading retail companies of the U.K. With the progress of recent years in DX, the testing process requires advanced consulting and streamlining.
 High growth is expected to continue going forward in the testing market.
-As a quality partner of its clients, Planit has succeeded in acquiring a position that differs from that of
+As a quality partner of its clients, Planit has succeeded in acquiring a position that differs from that of systems integrators.
+It aims to expand its business not only in the Oceania region but also in the northern hemisphere through its differentiated capabilities.